dannsam/xenko-docs/manual/game-studio/navigation.md

 | Height               | The height of the entities in this group.
 Entities can't enter areas with ceilings lower than this value.
 | Maximum climb height | The maximum height that entities in this group can climb.
 In most cases, this should be approximately the same value as the **step height** property in the [character component](../physics/characters.md) of the entities in this group, if they have one.
 | Maximum slope        | The maximum incline (in degrees) that entities in this group can climb.
 Entities can't go up or down slopes higher than this value.
 In most cases, this should be approximately the same value as the **max slope** property in the [character component](../physics/characters.md) of the entities in this group, if they have one.
-| Radius               | The size of the entities in this group.
-The larger this value, the larger the area of the navigation mesh they use.
+| Radius               | The larger this value, the larger the area of the navigation mesh entities use.
+Entities can't pass through gaps of less than twice the radius.

 ## 2. Add a navigation mesh

 The **navigation mesh** is the area that entities can navigate.
+Xenko creates a separate navigation mesh for each group you create.

 1. In the **asset view** (bottom by default), click **Add asset > Navigation > Navigation mesh**.

     ![Select Game Settings asset](media/add-navigation-mesh.png)

-    Game Studio adds a navigation mesh asset to your project.
+    Game Studio adds a **navigation mesh asset** to your project.
+The asset contains all the navigation meshes for a scene.

     ![Navigation mesh asset](media/navigation-mesh-in-asset-view.png)

-2. With the navigation mesh selected in the **asset view**, in the **property grid**, set the **scene** the navigation mesh applies to.
+2. With the navigation mesh selected in the **asset view**, in the **property grid**, set the **scene** the navigation meshes in this asset apply to.

     ![Set navigation mesh properties](media/navigation-mesh-properties.png)